brucemack/brucemack.github.io/_posts/2024-06-27-input-output-writer-1.md

 * Carriage return, tab, and space involve a rotating belt.
 The time it takes to complete these operations is variable.
 The typewriter has an internal mechanism called an "interlock" to prevent typing during carriage movement.
-This requires feedback to the integration electronics since there is no concept of a "buffer" anywhere in this system.
+This requires feedback to the integration electronics since there is no concept of a buffer anywhere in this system.
 The computer needs to be kept in the loop to determine when these relatively long-running carriage movements are complete.
-* "Shift" is a mechanical operation that lifts an internal part of the typewriter called the "basket."
+* Shift is a mechanical operation that lifts an internal part of the typewriter called the "basket."
 This takes
 90 milliseconds to activate and 115 milliseconds to deactivate.
-A "remote control" typist needs to wait for the shift to engage before pressing the next character.
+A remote control typist needs to wait for the shift to engage before pressing the next character.
 (NOTE:
 I suspect this is the limiting factor that leads to the 10 character per second output data rate.)
-* Tab stops are created manually by the operator.
+* Tab stops are created manually by the operator during setup time.
 * Given how tabs work, there is no way to keep count of how many column positions have been used on a line.
 Therefore, an internal switch detects when the end of the line has been reached.
 I'm assuming this